Human Trafficking & Exploitation: The Commercial Sexual Exploitation of Youth

 - Continue support of Open Doors Outreach Network: The Open Doors Outreach Network is a promising, public-private partnership designed to improve care, coordination and collective impact of services for commercially sexually exploited and trafficked youth.
 General revenue dollars appropriated bring down four additional dollars in victim assistance funds.

-- Amend or pass new legislation improving human trafficking laws: to include expunging or providing more seamless exemptions for background checks for survivors, facilitating employment in livable wage jobs, including working with victims; require human trafficking education in secondary schools.
+- Amend or pass new legislation improving human trafficking laws: Include expunging or providing more seamless exemptions for background checks for survivors, facilitating employment in livable wage jobs, including working with victims; require human trafficking education in secondary schools.